 - The key derivation algorithm is deterministic.
 This means that using the same key and passphrase, you will get the same derived key

-- You can share different set of passphrases with different trusted individuals so they get access to different set of derived keys when they get are granted access to all needed parts
+- You can share different set of passphrases with different trusted individuals so they get access to different set of derived keys when they get are granted access to all needed shares

-- It also removes the criticality of losing control over the master key parts as without the passphrases, a holder with all required parts won’t be able to obtain derived keys.
+- It also removes the criticality of losing control over the master key shares as without the passphrases, a holder with all required shares won’t be able to obtain derived keys.
 You should still regenerate the master key if this happens

 - Key derivation algorithm is able to generate arbitrary length keys, so we can generate keys for multiple purposes